datasciencecampus/consultation-analysis-nafw/README.md

-In addition to the Committee’s own analysis of the consultation responses, the work undertaken by the Data Science Campus formed a part of independent analysis of the responses, to identify the main issues raised by respondents.The work was presented to the member of the  Children, Young People and Education Committee members and formed part of the Stage 1 report published by the Committee on 2nd August 2019
+In addition to the Committee’s own analysis of the consultation responses, the work undertaken by the Data Science Campus formed a part of independent analysis of the responses, to identify the main issues raised by respondents.The work was presented to the Children, Young People and Education Committee members and formed part of the Stage 1 report published by the Committee on 2nd August 2019

 http://www.assembly.wales/laid%20documents/cr-ld12708/cr-ld12708-e.pdf